 - It authenticates and awards credibility to the staff’s profile, especially on professional social platforms.

-- It portrays employee support and commitment, which are desirable traits.
+- It portrays employee support and commitment to organisation, which are desirable traits.

-Essentially, the growth of the social media platforms of organization can be driven by staff involvement and not restricted to one unit.
+Essentially, the growth of the social media platforms of an organization can be driven by staff involvement and not restricted to one unit or department.
 It is undeniable that online content consumption and social media sharing has become a natural part of our everyday lives, So this approach should be institutionalized in communication plans, it goes a long way to greatly enhance the corporate image, visibility, reach and contribute to the work of the organisation.